How to Build Links Like Jaamit

 I was particularly astounded by the trust Jaamit had in me as we haven’t worked together on any projects yet.

 Indeed I haven’t met Jaamit to this day and I’m very sad to say that I will never have the opportunity to do so in future either.

-My communication with Jaamit was Twitter-only, I think we haven’t even emailed.
+Our communication was Twitter-only.
+I think we haven’t even emailed.
 Yet we were online friends!
 How come?

 Jaamit has taken part in some of my crowdsourced postings and we have sent a few direct messages to each other from time to time.

 We weren’t exactly friends as in real life friends.
 Still I felt devastated by the news that reached me about him.
 Apparently Jaamit has died in a train accident.

 Jaamit really managed to make me like him very much just by sending me an occasional tweet or DM.